 However, I’m not going to do any of the above (in detail), because first and foremost, this game is just the latest in KFC’s line of wild marketing strategies so even if Psyop had tried to make a good visual novel, they wouldn’t have done so.
 This one is definitely nicer to look at than the virtual reality training game for employees (why) or, during their ~hipster~ makeover, the 8-bit style Atari video game (again…why).
 This visual novel’s dialogue likely pales in comparison to the Mother’s Day novella where Sanders sweeps a woman off her feet in the Victoria era (I have to leave, my bus is here).

 Of course, a dating game with a company’s mascot isn’t completely unthinkable.
 After all, there’s fanfiction where Flo from Progressive and the Mayhem Man have to survive the apocalypse together.
 Heck, there’s a total of 467 works under the “TV Commercials” tag on AO3 so clearly there’s an audience somewhere for this kind of content.
-We all remember how people reacting to hot Mr. Clean right?
+We all remember how people reacted to hot Mr. Clean right?

 Don’t get me wrong, the supporting characters are hilarious, especially your rivals Aeshleigh (spelled that way on purpose), and Van Van (you can imagine what he’s like).
 Other side characters include Pop, Clank (a sentient appliance), a student who “dies”, and the player’s best friend Miriam (who does get her own love interest storyline for a hot second).